Keybby/ihm-keyboard/rapports/final/2_evaluation.typ

 - Multiple values, replacing value for a key: replace the value of the key "Ctrl + Alt" with "A"
 - Finishing the work: export the JSON, select all, delete all

 The goal was to hear the participants' reactions face to our interface's design.
-This steps helped us to know better why some interactions are not perceived as they are.
+These steps helped us to know better why some interactions are not perceived as they are.
 Unlike the previous step, participants were encouraged to talk during the process.
-They gave us new ideas, showed us some bugs we did not see before, and emphasised on what should be improved.
-For some problems, all the particpants agreed, like the lack of visual clues about the current state of the interface.
+They gave us new ideas, showed us some bugs we did not see before, and emphasized on what should be improved.
+For some problems, all the participants agreed, like the lack of visual clues about the current state of the interface.

 === Questionnaire

 We estimated that it would take at most ten minutes.
-After the participants tested the interface, we gave us this questionnaire (TODO link here) to have their opinion about points we did not agree on in the team.
+After the participants tested the interface, we gave us #link("https://forms.gle/DgFDDc2QjFQxN39R9")[this questionnaire] to have their opinion about points we did not agree on in the team.
-Our two main problems when we did the evaluations were about the tutorials/tips and the wanted intercation to add or replace a key's value.
+Our two main problems when we did the evaluations were about the tutorials/tips and the wanted interaction to add or replace a key's value.

 This questionnaire was more for us to be sure of some interactions before implementing them rather than confirming our design.